See Legal Notices for important information on the climate-related content on this website

 Ontario Pumped Storage: JUST THE FACTS

-The Ontario Pumped Storage Project (OPSP) will cut greenhouse gas emissions while providing clean, reliable and affordable energy to power Ontario homes and businesses.
+The Ontario Pumped Storage Project (OPSP) is a local energy solution that will create jobs and economic stimulation in Ontario, while providing reliable and affordable energy to power Ontario homes and businesses.

 Over the coming years, Ontario’s electricity demand is expected to increase.
 As we transition away from natural-gas power generation we need to work now to ensure our electricity infrastructure can handle that demand.
-The Independent Electricity System Operator (IESO) estimates that Ontario needs 5,000 to 15,000 megawatts (MW) of new electricity production by 2035.
-When operational, the OPSP will provide 1,000 MW of flexible, clean energy to Ontario's electricity system — that's enough to power a million homes for up to 11 hours.
+The Independent Electricity System Operator (IESO) estimates the total demand will increase 60 per cent over the next 25 years, and forecasts a gap by 2035 that is more than eight times the output of OPSP.
+When operational, the OPSP will provide 1,000 MW of flexible, reliable energy to Ontario's electricity system — that's enough to power a million homes for up to 11 hours.

-Emission-free power generation, such as nuclear, wind and hydro often generates electricity when it’s not needed and is not available when consumers want it.
-Using water and gravity, this project is effectively a natural battery that will store electricity for when it is needed most and will reduce carbon emissions by 490,000 tonnes per year, equivalent to taking 150,000 cars off Ontario’s roads.
+Emission-free power generation, such as nuclear, wind and hydro often generate electricity when it’s not needed and is not available when consumers want it.
+Using water and gravity, this project is effectively a natural battery that will store electricity for when Ontario needs it the most.

-It is a made-in-Ontario solution that will provide clean, reliable, secure and cost-effective electricity for the whole province.
+It is a made-in-Ontario solution that will provide flexible, reliable, secure and cost-effective electricity for the whole province.

 What is pumped storage?